kartik-v/bootstrap-fileinput/README.md

 #### initialCaption

 _string_ the initial preview caption text to be displayed.
-If you do not set a value here and `initialPreview`, this will default to `"{preview-file-count} files selected"`, where `{preview-file-count}` is the count of the files passed in `initialPreview`.
+If you do not set a value here and `initialPreview` is set to `true` this will default to `"{preview-file-count} files selected"`, where `{preview-file-count}` is the count of the files passed in `initialPreview`.

 #### captionTemplate
 _string_ the template used to render the caption.
 The following template variables will be parsed: